Esri/arcgis-runtime-samples-android/java/style-wms-layer/README.md

 ## How to use the sample

-Once the layer loads, the toggle button will be enabled.
+Once the layer loads, the style button will be enabled.
 Tap it to toggle between the first and second styles of the WMS layer.

 ## How it works